richardeschloss/mongoimporter/README.md

 # mongoimporter
-Import csv and json files into mongo DB.
-The existing mongoimport binary is great, this project is a library to be a bit more flexible for programmatic use.
+Import multiple files into mongo DB.
+The existing mongoimport binary is great, but this is a flexible library built for programmatic use.
+Currently supported filetypes: csv, json.

 This library can import multiple files or an entire directory at once.
 If importing the entire directory, it will only import files in that directory (not subdirectories).